Venksz12/SQA-PORTAL/README.md

 The inspection workflow uses explicit quality calculations and business rules.

-This makes the current inspection result explainable.
+This makes the current inspection result explainable..

 ```text
 Inspection Data